hidevscommunity/hidevs-Interview-Preparation/Python Interview Q&A/Part_1.md

 ### 12. Test Driven Development (TDD)
     - What is Test Driven Development (TDD)?
     - Explain the importance of unit tests in TDD.
-    - How do you use the `unittest` module for testing in Python?
+    - How do you use the unittest module for testing in Python?

 ### 13. Virtual Environment
     - Why would you use a virtual environment in Python?
-    - How do you create a virtual environment using `virtualenv`?
+    - How do you create a virtual environment using virtualenv?
-    - What is the purpose of the `requirements.txt` file in a virtual environment?
+    - What is the purpose of the requirements.txt file in a virtual environment?